-Once you break down your watermelon you want to puree about half of it in the blender.
-Pulse it until it is completely liquified.
-Strain through a fine-mesh sieve and continue until you have about 8 cups of juice.
+After breaking down the watermelon, puree half of it in a high powered blender or in a pitcher using a stick blender.
+Pulse or blend until completely liquified.
+Strain through a fine-mesh sieve and continue until you have about 6 cups of fresh watermelon juice.

 MORE OF MY RECIPES HERE!

 MY FAVORITE KITCHEN TOOLS!

 Here are a few links to some of my favorite kitchen tools!
 You get a car, YOu get a car, YOU ALL GET A CAR…in my best Oprah voice

 These Rösle Silicone Tongs are a little pricey but they will last you the rest of your life and are the softest in your hand.
 This is important for someone like m that cooks so much.
 It reduces strain, I have 4 sets in my kitchen!